Gabrielle Krauss: Biography

-Krauss was born in Vienna, Austria, in 1842, and studied at the Vienna Conservatory and privately with Mathilde Marchesi (whose birthday she shared).
+Krauss was born in Vienna, Austrian Empire, in 1842, and studied at the Vienna Conservatory and privately with Mathilde Marchesi (whose birthday she shared).

 Her first important appearance was in Schumann's cantata Das Paradies und die Peri in Vienna on 1 March 1858, when she was still only 15 years old.
 In July 1859, she made her operatic debut as Mathilde in Rossini's William Tell.
 On 23 February 1861, she created the role of Maria in Anton Rubinstein's opera Die Kinder der Heide at the Kärntnertor Theatre.
 She sang in Vienna until 1867, her other roles there including Anna in Boieldieu's La dame blanche and Valentine in Meyerbeer's Les Huguenots.

 Her French debut came in Paris on 6 April 1867 at the Theatre-Italien, as Leonora in Verdi's Il trovatore.
 She later appeared there in the title role in Donizetti's Lucrezia Borgia, Ginevra in Halévy's Guido et Ginevra, and other roles such as Donna Anna, Fidelio, Norma, Lucia, Semiramide and Gilda.
 She created a role in Clémence de Grandval's opera Piccolino on 25 November 1869.

 Italy first saw Krauss in Naples in 1872, when she created a role in Errico Petrella's Manfredo, an opera based on Lord Byron's poem Manfred.
 The production was a great success and the composer was presented with a silver crown.
 She also created a character in Petrella's Bianca Orsini (4 April 1874) and sang in Verdi's Aida.
 On 16 February 1873, she created the title role in Antônio Carlos Gomes' Fosca at its premiere at La Scala, Milan, which also starred Victor Maurel.
 She created Elsa in the first production in Milan of Wagner's Lohengrin (30 March 1873), in which Maurel also sang.

 She returned to Paris in 1873, and also sang in Saint Petersburg and Moscow in 1874.
 Her "Grand Farewell Concert" at the Bolshoi Theatre included excerpts from Rossini's Stabat Mater, an aria from Mozart's The Marriage of Figaro and Leonore's recitative and aria from Act I of Beethoven's Fidelio.